deepsphere/deepsphere-cosmo-tf1/README.md

 ## Notebooks

 The below notebooks contain examples and experiments to play with the model.
-Look at the first two if you want to use the model with your own data.
+Look at the first three if you want to use the model with your own data.

 1. [Classification of data on the whole sphere.][whole_sphere] The easiest example to run if you want to play with the model.
+1. [Regression from multiple spherical maps.][regression_multichannels]
+   Shows how to regress (multiple) parameters from (multiple) input channels.
 1. [Classification of data from part of the sphere with noise.][part_sphere] That is the main experiment carried on in the paper (with one configuration of resolution and noise).
    It requires private data, see below.